-Information on availability of the primary or backup IP address of device can be found out using by so called forced addressing - just select the option Only primary or Only secondary.
-Thus we ensure, that value acquisition of I/O tag is required on that line only.
-The option Both is default one, when the values of I/O tags are acquired continuously on both lines.
-The option Passive indicates, that this I/O tag is not directly called, but its value is acquired indirectly as a copy of a value of another I/O tag with the same address but in the state e.g. Only primary.
+If it would be necessary to have information on whether the primary or backup IP address of the device is available, it is possible to use the so-called forced addressing by selecting the option Only Primary, resp.
+Only backup.
+This will ensure that the I/O tag value will be acquired only from the primary, resp. backup station address.
+The Both option is the standard option, where the values of the I/O tags are obtained continuously from both addresses of the station (if they are configured).
+The Passive option means that the value of the I/O tag is not read directly, but is obtained indirectly as a copy of the value of another I/O tag with the same address, but in the active mode e.g. Only primary.

-If I/O tag, with entered OID address, does not exit, the SNMP agent returns an error code with different OID address (because the object with required OID dos not exist) and therefore the communication will be denoted as unsuccessful.
+If the object with a specified OID address does not exist, the SNMP agent returns an error code with a different OID address (because the object with the required OID does not exist) and therefore the communication will be denoted as unsuccessful.
 The I/O tag passes to the "Unknown value" state.
-If it is necessary to indicate the line status by value change and not by the validity of object's value, the object of DI type can be created, an integer value (e.g. UpTime) can be asked for and automatic number to boolean conversion can be utilised, where 0 is converted to false and the others to True.
-The object properties can be then adjusted to use a substitute value and to set the default to False.
-Then the object may acquire only the values True or False in dependence on object's availability in SNMP agent.
+If it is necessary to indicate the line status by value change and not by the validity of the object's value, the object of DI type can be created, an integer value (e.g. UpTime) can be asked for and an automatic number to boolean conversion can be utilized, where 0 is converted to false and the other values to True.
+The I/O tag can be then configured to use a default value and to set the default to False.
+Then the object may acquire only the values True or False, depending on the object's availability in the SNMP agent.